-Silver Ferns coach Noeline Taurua - a former Rotorua woman who went to school in Taupō - and assistant coach, Tauranga-based Deb Fuller have led New Zealand's national netball team to glory with a memorable 52-51 win over Australia in the Vitality Netball World Cup final in Liverpool on Monday morning (NZ time).
+Silver Ferns coach Noeline Taurua - Silver Fern 108 and a former Rotorua woman who went to school in Taupō - and assistant coach, Tauranga-based Silver Fern 109 Deb Fuller, have led New Zealand's national netball team to world cup glory when they clinched a memorable 52-51 win over Australia in the Vitality Netball World Cup final in Liverpool on Monday morning (NZ time).

-The win was the first time the Silver Ferns have won the World Cup title in 16 years and was a massive contrast to last year when the national side lost to Malawi at the Commonwealth Games under the coaching of Janine Southby.
+The win was the first time the Silver Ferns had won the World Cup title in 16 years and was in massive contrast to last year when the national side lost to Malawi at the Commonwealth Games with Janine Southby as coach.

 The pair shared a holistic approach to players and the game which is something that made Tod want to play well for them.

 As someone who has been coached by Taurua, Tod says her style is something she likes to emulate.
 One of her biggest takeaways was trusting her gut on the court.

 "She could have all these game plan and all these structures but if it's not working just to go with your gut and put it all out there."

 "I've always been under Noels so whenever I went back to coach, I always took on her stuff and I think that just help develop the person."

 Fuller offered a lot of constant encouragement and would bounce off Taurua well, and brought an impeccable defensive knowledge.